SAP/ui5-uiveri5/docs/config/reporters.md

 ]
 ```

-## HTML reporter
+## HTML Reporter
 The HTML reporter is activated by including the name `./reporter/htmlReporter` in the `reporters` config file option.

 It is inteded to be used with the visual testing profile.
 It contains suite statistics and failed expectation details similar to the JSON report.
 In addition, it displays the images for each visual comparison: reference, actual and diff images for each failure and reference image for each success.
 You can use a different HTML template if you need to visually customize the report.
-By default the location of the report file is `target/report/report.html` and the template HTML is `./reporter/report.tpl.html`.
+By default, the location of the report file is `target/report/report.html` and the template HTML is `./reporter/report.tpl.html`.
 They can be changed by setting respectively the `reportName` and `templateName` parameters:
 ```javascript
 reporters: [{
   name: './reporter/htmlReporter',